- Whats On

 Leominster Museum CIO was incorporated in July 2015.
 Detailed preparations for the CIO to take the Museum over from the original charitable trust were time-consuming, but eventually it was possible to start the first fomal step in the hand-over process by convening a public general meeting of local residents, held on 14th March 2016, to pass a resolution to wind up the trust.
 The resolution was passed without opposition (and as far as could be judged unanimously) by a very well-attended meeting.
-This cleared the way for the Trustees to sign a legal “Vesting Declaration” which passed all the charitable trust’s assets over to the CIO, and which took effect on 18th March 2016.
+This cleared the way for the Trustees to sign a legal “Vesting Declaration” which passed all the charitable trust’s assets over to the CIO, and which took effect on 18th March 2016, with the same charity trustees as were in place immediately before the transition.
 On completion of the Vesting Declaration the 1970 charitable trust, which had served the town well, ceased to have any assets and effectively ceased to exist; it was removed from the register of charities on 7th May 2016.

 One new feature of the CIO’s Constitution, compared to the 1970 Trust Deed, is that it does not restrict voting rights by reference to where people live.
 Rather it allows anyone who is interested in furthering the purposes of the Museum to register as a voting member of the CIO, with the right to vote on the election of charity trustees and other matters.
 We wanted to encourage as many people as possible to be members, so we set a very low annual membership fee for ordinary voting membership.
 At the same time our traditional Friends scheme continues; Friends are automatically voting members of the CIO without needing to pay a separate membership fee, and we hope to organise occasional events of interest to Friends as a mark of appreciation for their support.

 Annual membership subscriptions, payable on joining and in January each year afterwards, are as follows.
-(These are minimum rates - many have generously continued to give more than the minimum each year, and naturally we would be extremely grateful for anything that anyone is able to donate above the basic figure.)
+(These are minimum rates - many have generously continued to give more than the minimum each year, and naturally we are extremely grateful for anything that anyone is able to donate above the basic figure.)